 At the Reptile Conservation & Education Project:

-Please note that there is no hanging space in the cabin so you will need to keep your suitcase or bags organised.
 A safe is available at reception for locking up passports, tickets and valuables.
 You can handwash your laundry or ask the housemaid to do it for a small fee.
 Shopping trips are available if you need to purchase personal items, or extra food, drinks and snacks.

 The Reptile Conservation Project is located near Hoedspruit, close to Kruger National Park.